catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

     * - c2-burst
       - Intel x86-64
       - Skylake
-      - Each vCPU is one thread of a pCPU
+      - vCPU is a thread of a pCPU

 All virtual servers are provided with no oversubscription of RAM (that is, all RAM is backed 1:1 on a reserved basis).
 All virtual servers